universitytheater/utheater.github.io/_bylaws/02_bylaws_ut_main.md

     * ##### Terms of Office and Eligibility
       Officers' terms are from the time of election through the end of the following winter quarter.
 If an officer needs to be replaced prior to this time, a special officer election shall be held at a regular Committee meeting.
 Officers can be replaced by a two-thirds majority vote of the Committee.
 In the case of absences, each officer may designate another Committee member to fulfill their duties.
 Student Staff Committee members (Student Administrative and Technical Staff) are ineligible for Committee Officer positions.
     * ##### Election of Officers
-      New officers are nominated and elected during the Tenth Week Committee meeting of Winter Quarter by the newly elected voting Committee members who will begin serving in the Spring Quarter.
+      New officers are nominated and elected during the Ninth Week Committee meeting of Winter Quarter by the newly elected voting Committee members who will begin serving in the Spring Quarter.
 Position descriptions shall be provided to the new Committee by the outgoing Committee at the end of the Winter Quarter.
 After brief presentations by those who are running, the Committee shall vote by secret ballot.
 The individual who receives a majority vote of those present shall fill the position.
     * ##### Filling Vacant Offices
       If at any time an office is vacated through the removal or resignation of a committee member, the duties and responsibilities of that office (but not the office itself) may be taken on in the interim by another member or divided up among members of the Committee.
 This is done by a nomination or motion during the meeting at which the vacancy occurs or is discovered, and is approved by majority vote.
 After the number of elected committee members is restored to TEN (10) through special elections (see Section I.B.2.d), a special officer election will be held for the vacant offices, to be held until the end of the winner's Committee term.
 Committee members already holding an office are permitted to run for vacant offices, but if elected must give up their previous office, which will then be filled by special election within that same meeting.
 5. #### Meetings